 Initial symptoms differ from person to person, which makes Lyme disease very difficult to diagnose.
 Some people with Lyme disease may have no symptoms at all.
-For cases where there are symptoms, there are three phases:
+For cases where there are symptoms, there are three commonly experienced phases:

 If caught early on, Lyme disease is relatively easy to combat; a simple course of antibiotics will usually cure it.
 However, if left untreated or the treatment is postponed, it can be extremely serious with long-lasting symptoms.